 What should you do?
-As with any dispute, it is easiest to handle it early and civilly, using the steps suggested below.
+As with any dispute, it is easiest to handle it early and civilly, using the steps suggested below, which include:

 As soon as you begin to see or hear signs of construction that looks potentially disruptive, you should approach your neighbor.
-It is possible that your neighbor simply didn't realize that you would be able to hear the workers reinstalling the kitchen sink or taking down a bedroom wall.
+It is possible that they simply didn't realize you'd be able to hear workers reinstalling their kitchen sink or taking down a bedroom wall.

 Your initial conversation need not be hostile.
 You might point out the disruption and ask how long the construction will likely take.
 If it's a short project (as in a couple days), you might just decide to live with it.
 If it will be a longer project, you might suggest to your neighbor that construction at particular hours would not affect you; for example, if you work in the afternoons anyway.

 If the construction needs to be done on evenings or weekends when you're home, you might ask your neighbor for a schedule of what type of work will be done and when.
-Most contractors would be able to give a rough idea of this schedule.
+Most contractors would be able to give a rough idea of their timing.
 For example, if they are planning to quietly paint upstairs, you would know it's probably safe to be home.
 If they're planning to demolish a wall next weekend, knowing that in advance would permit you to schedule a weekend trip.